simon-v/bean-add/README.md

 You can navigate to other record in the journal file with `s`.
 This is useful if you suddenly remember you forgot some minor detail in a previous transaction.
 There are also shortcuts available for seeking one record forward and backwards, as well as to the beginning and end of the journal file.

 To remove a record from the journal file, type `r`.
 To undo a recent removal, type `u`.
+You can also use these two commands in a succession to reinsert a transaction in an appropriate place after editing it, if so desired.

 When you are done entering your transactions, type `w` to write the journal file to disk and `q` to quit.